Modric: Ballon d'Or win 'a unique feeling'

-Luka Modric described winning the Ballon d'Or as a unique honour after beating Cristiano Ronaldo and Antoine Griezmann to the individual award.

-Modric is the first Croatia player to win the Ballon d'Or and his triumph at Monday's ceremony ends the decade-long dominance of Ronaldo and Lionel Messi, who have five titles apiece.
+Modric is the first Croatia player to win the Ballon d'Or and his triumph at Tuesday's (AEDT) ceremony ends the decade-long dominance of Ronaldo and Lionel Messi, who have five titles apiece.

 But the France Football-organised Ballon d'Or is still considered the top individual honour in world football, with Modric delighted to be recognised as the finest player on the planet in 2018.